AAlab1819/NadyaAlimin-01082170020/Week05-BST/readme.md

 [submission](http://codeforces.com/contest/4/submission/43732378)

-# 913B - Christmas spruce
+# 913B - Christmas Spruce

 This problem is to find out whether a given rooted tree is a spruce or not.
 If a vertex has children, make sure it has at least 3 children that are leaves (have no children).
 If the condition is not fulfilled, then the tree is not a spruce.
 My way to solve this solution is by using `struct` and use `memset` function.